sairishigangarapu/machine-learning-from-scratch/01-Core-Concepts/HYPER PARAMETER TRAINING/Theory.md

 ## 1. The Challenge of Tuning
 Machine Learning models are governed by **Hyperparameters**—settings that are not learned from data but must be defined *before* training (e.g., `learning_rate` in Gradient Descent, `k` in KNN).

-Finding the optimal combination manually using nested loops ("The Normal Way") is inefficient and computationally expensive.
+Finding the optimal combination manually using nested loops is inefficient and computationally expensive.
 We use specialized algorithms to automate this search.

 ---